nyaabyte/nr/impl/net/SPEC.md

 ### Data Plane

-Generic data layer adds a set of routes: store/retrieve/delete data, search and index update, cache request/response/invalidate, user data/profile, federation sync deltas.
+Generic data layer adds a set of routes: store, retrieve, and delete data, search and index update, cache request, response, and invalidate, and federation sync deltas.
 Core rules:

 - All frames signed (same NRTF rules).
-- Visibility: public (replicable and searchable), private (origin only), restricted (implementation policy).
+- Visibility: public (replicable and searchable), private (origin only), or restricted (implementation policy).
-- Public items MAY be indexed and gossiped; private never leave origin on store.
+- Public items MAY be indexed and gossiped.
+Private items never leave origin on store.
-- Federation sync: timestamp and optional type filters; conflicts resolved by (newer ts, then lex hash).
+- Federation sync: timestamp and optional type filters, conflicts resolved by (newer ts, then lex hash).
-- Cache coordination is advisory; correctness does not depend on cache hits.
+- Cache coordination is advisory.
+Correctness does not depend on cache hits.
-- User data migrates with normal migration flows; keys unchanged.
-- Schema compliance: Generic data MUST be marked with `schema_provider` (e.g., "StreamingServer/1") and `schema_version`.
-Instances and Identity Servers MUST only store/process data for schema providers they explicitly support in their capabilities.
-Unsupported data MUST be passed through the network without processing.
+- Schema compliance: Generic data MUST be marked with both `schema_provider` (for example, "StreamingServer/1") and `schema_version`.
+Instances and Identity Servers MUST only store and process data for schema providers and versions they explicitly support in their capabilities.
+If the schema provider or version is unsupported, the node MUST NOT attempt to process the content and MUST forward the frame unchanged to maintain network connectivity.
-- Capabilities advertisement: Nodes MUST advertise supported schema providers via capabilities endpoints.
-Data operations MUST check compliance before processing.
+- Capabilities advertisement: Nodes MUST advertise supported schema providers and versions via capabilities endpoints.
+Data operations MUST check the local node’s declared support and the sender’s capabilities before processing, otherwise the data MUST be forwarded unchanged through the rest of the Net.
-- Pass-through behavior: When a node receives data with unsupported schema_provider, it MUST forward the data unchanged through federation without attempting to parse or validate the content beyond NRTF frame integrity.
+- Pass-through behavior: When a node receives data with an unsupported `schema_provider` or version, it MUST forward the data unchanged through federation without attempting to parse or validate the content beyond NRTF frame integrity.

+#### Identity Server storage policy

+- Identity Servers MUST explicitly blacklist schema providers and versions they refuse to store.
+- If a schema provider or version is not blacklisted, Identity Servers MUST store generic data at least as the canonical NRTF frame with minimal metadata even if they do not support parsing that schema.
+Processing and indexing are only for supported schemas.
   - Security Measures:
     - Multi-layer Signatures: Every propagated object (registration, broadcast, evidence, view) is individually signed.
-Optional multi-sig aggregates for consensus-critical events.
+Optional multi-signature aggregates for consensus-critical events.
     - Replay Protection: Nonce, timestamp and sliding cache per key.
     - Merkle Integrity: Network Identity List hashed.
 Divergence proofs enable efficient inconsistency challenges.
     - Quorum Requirements: Delisting (Instance or Server) requires ≥Q matching votes from both roles (Instances and Identity Servers).
 Q is configurable but must be ≥2 and < half of total healthy participants to avoid deadlock.
 Recommended dynamic Q = ceil(log2(N+1)).